Interactive Experiment

 Scenario

-A user interactively modifies station layout, observation parameters, and instrument models and immediately sees how the final image products change.
+A user interactively specifies telescope, observation, sky model and corruption parameters and immediately sees how the final image products change.
 The primary goal is conceptual exploration and algorithm intuition, not production-scale processing.

 Scope